15 Spring Festivals in Japan 2025

 1. Jindaiji Daruma Doll Fair (Tokyo)

 Jindaiji Daruma Market is a festival held every year on March 3rd and 4th in Chofu, Tokyo, and is considered one of the “Three Great Daruma Markets in Japan”, along with Bishamonten Taisai Daruma Market in Shizuoka prefecture and Takasaki Daruma Market in Gunma prefecture.
 The festival has been going on since the Edo period and is said to have a history of over 300 years already.
 About 100,000 people flock to this Daruma Market at Jindaiji Temple every year!
 Inside the temple, there are about 300 stores selling daruma dolls of various sizes, and you can expect it to be crowded.
-If you like daruma, Jindaiji Daruma Market is a must visit for you!
+If you like daruma, Jindaiji Daruma Market is a must visit!

-Dates: March 3rd and 4th every year
+Dates: March 3rd – 4th, every year

 Official Website: Jindaiji Daruma Doll Fair